 Zoom Services Description

-This Zoom Services Description supplements the Terms of Service (“TOS”),Master Subscription Agreement (“MSA”), or Zoom Reseller Customer Terms of Service and describes the Services that may be ordered on an Order Form or through a Reseller Customer Agreement, or provided by Zoom, and sets forth further Service-specific terms and conditions that may apply to Zoom’s provision and Customer’s use of the Services.
-Capitalized terms not defined herein shall have the meanings assigned to them in the TOS, MSA, or Zoom Reseller Customer Terms of Service, as applicable.
+This Zoom Services Description describes the Services that may be ordered on an Order Form, or through a Reseller Customer Agreement, or provided by Zoom, and sets forth further Service-specific terms and conditions that may apply to Zoom’s provision and Customer’s use of the Services.
+Capitalized terms not defined herein shall have the meanings assigned to them in the Terms of Service (“TOS”), Master Subscription Agreement (“MSA”), Zoom Reseller Customer Terms of Service, or any other services agreements for the delivery of the Services, as applicable.

 “Host” means an individual who is an identified employee, contractor, or agent of Customer to whom Customer assigns the right to host Meetings.
 A Host may hold an unlimited number of Meetings during the Initial Subscription Term or Renewal Term (as applicable), but the number of Meetings a Host may host concurrently shall depend on whether Customer orders a Concurrent Meetings package on an Order Form.
 A Host subscription may not be shared or used by anyone other than the individual assigned to be a Host.

 “Participant” means an individual, other than the Host, who accesses or uses the Services, with or without the permission and knowledge of the Host.

 “Zoom Documentation” means this Zoom Services Description, the Zoom website (www.zoom.us) and any additional description of the Services which may be incorporated into this Agreement.

 “Zoom Meeting Services” means the various video conferencing, web conferencing, webinar, meeting room, screensharing, chat, connectors, audio plans, cloud storage, and other collaborative services offered by Zoom Video that Customer may order on an Order Form.